 8) Assess the situation

 Consider contacting the fire department if you cannot control the fire.
+Removing all people from the vicinity of the fire and contacting professionals is always the safest option in our opinion.

 9) Dispose of the blanket after use

 Dispose of the fire safety blanket after use.
 While some advice states that they can be cleaned and reused, we’ve come across other advice that says they are single-use only.
-We think you should throw it out after use because: (1) it would be hard to re-pack the fiberglass blanket properly for re-use; and (2) it may be damaged during first use, reducing its effectiveness a second time.
+We think we would throw it out after use because: (1) it would be hard to re-pack the fiberglass blanket properly for re-use; and (2) it may be damaged during first use, reducing its effectiveness a second time.

 Where to use a Fire Safety Blanket